 sensors will void your warranty, and a tiny

-construction of newer notebooks might be the
+and construction of newer notebooks adds to

 Modern machines are